+Contract balances

-Contract balances Trade accounts receivable Contract asset (current) Contract asset (long-term) Contract liability (current) Contract liability (long-term) Balance, January 1, 2024 \$ 37,429 \$ - \$ 3,712 \$ 878 \$ 1,470 Balance, June 30, 2024 36,635 2,283 3,500 843 3,100 Increase (decrease) \$ (794) \$ 2,283 \$ (212) \$ (35) \$ 1,630
+Trade accounts receivable Trade accounts receivable Contract asset (current) Contract asset (long-term) Contract liability (current) Contract liability (long-term) Trade accounts receivable Contract asset (current) Contract asset (long-term) Contract liability (current) Contract liability (long-term)

+Balance, January 1, 2024

+Balance, June 30, 2024

+Balance, September 30, 2024

+Increase (decrease)

 As described above, the Company enters into royalty contracts that grant exclusive right, title, and interest in and to minerals.
 The transaction price consists of a variable sales-based royalty and, in certain arrangements, a fixed component in the form of an up-front lease bonus payment.
 The timing of the payment of the fixed portion of the transaction price is upfront, however, the performance obligation is satisfied over the primary term of the contract, which is generally three to five years.
 Therefore, at the time any such up-front payment is received, a contract liability is recorded which represents deferred revenue.
-The amount of royalty revenue recognized in both of the three months ended June 30, 2024 and 2023 included in the opening contract liability was \$0.2 million.
-The amount of royalty revenue recognized in both of the six months ended June 30, 2024 and 2023 included in the opening contract liability was \$0.4 million.
+The amount of royalty revenue recognized in both of the three months ended June 30, 2024 September 30, 2024 and 2023 included in the opening contract liability was \$0.2 million, \$0.1 million and \$0.3 million, respectively.
+The amount of royalty revenue recognized in both of the six nine months ended June 30, 2024 September 30, 2024 and 2023 included in the opening contract liability was \$0.4 million, \$0.5 million and \$0.7 million, respectively.
 This revenue consists of up-front lease bonus payments received under royalty contracts that are recognized over the primary term of the royalty contracts, which are generally three to five years.

-The Company expects to recognize an additional \$ 0.8 million in the remainder of 2024, \$ 1.1 million in 2025, \$ 0.1 million in 2026 and 2027 and \$ 1.9 million in the years after 2027 related to the contract liability remaining at June 30, 2024.
+The Company expects to recognize an additional \$0.8 million \$0.4 million in the remainder of 2024 and 2025, \$1.1 million in 2025, 2026, less than \$0.1 million in 2026 and 2027 and \$1.9 \$2.9 million in the years after 2027 2028 related to the contract liability remaining at June 30, 2024 September 30, 2024.
 The difference between the opening and closing balances of the Company's contract balances results from the timing difference between the Company's performance and the customer's payment.